PrathnaChaudhary/E-commerce-website/README.md

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
 Contact
-For any questions or feedback, please contact prathnachaudhary@egmail.com.
+For any questions or feedback, please contact prathnachaudhary@gmail.com.

 License
 This project is licensed under the MIT License.

 Contact
-For any questions or feedback, please contact prathnachaudhary@example.com.
+For any questions or feedback, please contact prathnachaudhary@egmail.com.